 Isotretinoin in Acne Vulgaris: A Prospective Analysis of 160 Cases from Kuwait

-May 2005 | Volume 4 | Issue 3 | Case Report | 369 | Copyright © 2005
+May 2005 | Volume 4 | Issue 3 | Case Reports | 369 | Copyright © May 2005

 Nawaf Al-Mutairi MD FRCPC, Y. Manchanda MD DNB, Osama Nour-Eldin MSc, Amani Sultan MB BCH

 A total of 160 patients (59 male and 101 female) ages varying from 13 to 28 years (mean age 20 years) with moderate

 to severe acne were treated with isotretinoin in the doses ranging from 0.5 mg/kg/day to 1 mg/kg/day.
 The drug